 - You will see tabs at the top for student teacher, cooperating teacher, and college supervisor.
 Click on the tab for student teacher.

-- The rubric you complete appears on the screen.
+- The rubric you complete appears on the left side of the screen.
 Each element of the rubric is listed with the four possible ratings.
 Likely, you will receive ratings of 0-1 with a few 2’s.
 To earn a “2,” student teachers must meet ALL criteria listed.
 As the midterm evaluation is formative, student teachers will use this feedback to set goals for the remainder of their student teaching placement.
 At the final CPAST evaluation, you should achieve predominately at the “Meets Expectations” level (a score of 2) or above.

-- For each score, jot down a few notes for evidence that supports your rating.
+- For each score, jot down a few notes in the rubric for evidence that supports your rating.
 This will be helpful during your three-way meeting with your host teacher and the college supervisor.
 You can use the “CPAST Look Fors” document (which can be found at the “Directions and Resources” tab at the top of the page) for likely sources of evidence for each criteria.

 - Once you have completed all criteria in the rubric, submit your response.